Daily update / closing weekend / night-event route

 Dates and hours 5-28 Jun 2026; the official festival page lists 7:30pm-10:30pm daily.

-Where Main route around Marina Bay, with satellite points near Raffles Place; GastroBeats is listed at Bayfront Event Space.
+Where Main route around Marina Bay, with satellite points near Raffles Place; GastroBeats is at Bayfront Event Space.

 Theme and scale The 2026 theme is Movement, with 14 light art installations by 17 local and international artists.